WillDreamer/AgentRL/README.md

 ## Easy Extension

 - All of the methods utilized is in `recipe`, you can warp the verl worker for your code to join our codebase.
+The folder under `recipe` can represent either a method for different tasks or a series methods for one task.

 - Add specific dependencies to `requirements_xxx.txt`